Join the Challenge

 Atlanta Better Buildings Challenge

-The Atlanta Better Buildings Challenge aims to support President Obama’s goal of helping businesses save nearly $40 billion annually in energy costs, enabling them to grow, invest in new technology, and create American jobs.
+The Atlanta Better Buildings Challenge aims to support the Department of Energy’s goal of helping businesses save nearly $40 billion annually in energy costs, enabling them to grow, invest in new technology, and create American jobs.
 Atlanta is proud to be one of the three first-mover cities, along with Seattle and Los Angeles, selected for this important initiative.

 Atlanta currently leads the nation in the amount of square footage participating in the program – over 111 million!

 The Atlanta Better Buildings Challenge has completed it’s fourth full year of reporting.
 The 2016 Report is now available for download.
 Please click on the link to download the full report.
 ABBC Annual Report (2018)